Biden's big bill on brink of House votes, but fights remain

 “We’re going to pass both bills,” Pelosi insisted at a midday press briefing.

 Her strategy now seems focused on passing the most robust bill possible in her chamber and then leaving the Senate to adjust or strip out the portions its members won’t agree to.
-The House Rules Committee was set to convene late Thursday to prepare the bill for floor votes.
+The House Rules Committee processed final revisions including to a state-and-local tax deduction in a brief meeting late Thursday in preparation for floor votes.

 Half the size of Biden's initial $3.5 trillion package, the now sprawling 2,135-page bill has won over most of the progressive Democratic lawmakers, even though it is smaller than they wanted.
 But the chamber’s more centrist and fiscally conservative Democrats continued to mount objections.